11 Best Legal Tech Companies of 2026

 - Case management: Organizes client matters, documents, and communications in one centralized platform.

-- Time tracking & billing: Tracks billable hours, generates invoices, and integrates with payment processing tools.
+- Time tracking & billing: Tracks billable hours and generates invoices.
+Also, the platform integrates directly with payment processing tools.

 - Document management: Stores, organizes, and shares legal documents securely with version control.